hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/engineering-issue-template.md

 > _Example:_ Implement the frontend and backend logic for the Host Intake Profile form based on the approved product story.
 ---

-### Action Items
-- Assign and Prep
-  - [ ] Engineer: Understand the Issue to be drafted and Self-Assign
-  - [ ] Engineer: Conduct the necessary research (if applicable), clarify any questions
-  - [ ] Engineer: Engineer work with Engineer team Lead to assign the appropriate size & complexity:
-  - [ ] Engineer/Engineering Lead: determine if work should be split into multiple issues, if so create those issues and link them in this issue (if applicable) or create as standalone.
-- Draft and Review:
-  - [ ] Engineer: Change Issue Status to "For Review/Feedback Needed"
-  - [ ] Engineer: Add Label "Ready for: Lead Dev"
-  - [ ] Engineer 1st Level/Peer Review: Review and compare against Acceptance Criteria, provide feedback in comment section below, tag assignee.
-  - [ ] Engineer 1st Level/Peer Reviewer: Change Issue Status to "Questions/Clarification" and add label "Ready for Dev Team"
-  - [ ] Engineer (Assignee): Change Issue Status to "In Progress"
-  - [ ] Engineer (Assignee): Review issue comment(s) and resolve accordingly
-  - [ ] Repeat above steps until all Acceptance Criteria are accounted and comments are resolved
-  - [ ] Engineer 1st Level/Peer Reviewer: Change Issue Status to "For Review/Feedback Needed" and add label "Ready for: Dev Lead"
-  - [ ] 2nd final/Lead Engineer: Review and compare against Acceptance Criteria, provide feedback (if any) in comment section below, add label "Ready for Dev Team Member"
-  - [ ] Repeat above steps until all Acceptance Criteria are accounted and comments are resolved

 ### 📐 Scope of Work

 Clearly define what’s in scope for this issue.